te-systems/teplus/Docs/tep_layout_standards.md

 ``Identifier`` : ``~]``

 ``Description`` : Closes the previous scope and creates the new scope.
-So this creates the new mid scope.
+So this creates a new mid scope.

 <br>